1234zou/MOKIT/README.md

    DOI: 10.1021/acs.jctc.8b00854; DOI: 10.1021/acs.jpca.0c05216.

 * Please read the doc/MOKIT_manual.pdf for details of citation.
+Your proper citation would be a great encouragement to developer.

 Disclaimer
 ----------